Class conditional conformal prediction for multiple inputs by p-value aggregation: Refinement of majority voting for multiple inputs

-For each class, the set $\cC_\alpha^{BB}$ requires computing or storing quantiles of a Beta-Binomial distributions, which depends on the number of calibration points belonging to that class.
-To avoid performing this computation for each class individually, one can approximate the Beta-Binomial distribution by a Binomial distribution (see Lemma~\ref{lem:dtv_binbetabin}).
+\end{proposition} For each class, the set $\cC_\alpha^{BB}$ requires computing or storing quantiles of a Beta-Binomial distributions, which depends on the number of calibration points belonging to that class.
+To avoid performing this computation for each class individually, for example if the number of classes is too large, one can approximate the Beta-Binomial distribution by a Binomial distribution (see Lemma~\ref{lem:dtv_binbetabin}).
 This approximation induces a loss in coverage as presented in the following proposition.

 \begin{proposition} Let $\alpha \in (0,1)$, assume Assumption~\ref{ass:exchangeability} holds, let

 where $q^{Bin}_\alpha$ is the $\alpha$-quantile of the binomial distribution $\cB(m,1-\alpha)$.
 Then for all $y \in \intr{K}$: